-The District's investments in commercial paper and certificates of deposit are limited by state statutory requirements and bond compliance.
+The District's investments in commercial paper are limited by state statutory requirements and bond compliance.
 The District has no investment policy that would further limit its investment choices.
-As of September 30, 2020, the District's investments in Commercial Paper were rated A-1+ by Standard & Poor's.
+As of September 30, 2022, the District's investments in Commercial Paper were rated A-1+ by Standard & Poor's.